 Chocolate Quick Bread Texture

-It’s made with a combination of melted unsweetened chocolate and sour cream which gives it a velvety texture.
+The recipe calls for a mixture of melted unsweetened chocolate and sour cream which gives it a velvety texture.
 I’ve made it with Baker’s brand unsweetened chocolate, Ghirardelli 100% and plan on making it again with Lindt 90% just for kicks to see if the brand of unsweetened chocolate changes the texture.
-So far, both versions were good.
+So far, all versions have been good.
 In addition to the melted unsweetened chocolate, it has chopped chocolate or mini chocolate chips for extra moisture and flavor.

-The recipe is a blank slate and open to so many variations, but the flavor and texture is so balanced as-is that I don’t want to mess with it too much!
+The recipe is a blank slate and open to so many variations, but the flavor and texture is so balanced that I don’t want to mess with it too much.
 Then again, some well-drained cherries surely couldn’t hurt.

 Sour Cream Chocolate Quick Bread